List of tallest buildings in Metro Cebu: Tallest completed buildings above 100 meters tall

 This list ranks the high rise buildings in Metro Cebu that stand at least 100 m tall, based on standard height measurement.
 This may include spires and architectural details but does not include antenna masts.

+Skyline

 Under construction and proposed buildings

-This lists buildings that are either under construction or in the proposal or planning stage in Cebu above 100 m.
+This lists buildings that are either proposed or in the proposal or planning stage in Cebu above 100 m.
 A floor count of 30 storeys is used as the cutoff for buildings whose heights have not yet been released by its developers.